ControlAltTea/expense-tracker/README.md

 ## Description

 User is able to sign up for an account and log in.
-User's data is saved on a database and is accessible when a user is logged in.Functionalities include creating savings goals, adding income, and adding expenses.
+User's data is saved on a database and is accessible when a user is logged in.
+Functionalities include creating savings goals, adding income, and adding expenses.

 ## Getting Started